 Plaque causes the arteries to harden and narrow.
 This is known as atherosclerosis.

 Narrowing of the arteries reduces blood supply to the heart, starving it of oxygen and nutrients.
 This causes the heart muscle to weaken over time, increasing a person’s risk of heart failure, heart attack, and other heart issues.

-According to the American Heart Association (AHA), adults with diabetes are two to four times more likely to die from heart disease than those without diabetes.
+According to the American Heart Association (AHA), adults with diabetes are

 People with diabetes often have many of the same risk factors associated with heart disease, including: